PapaCharlie/Rover-Climb-Angles/README.md

+# Dependencies

+For this program to work, you will need to have [Golang](https://golang.org/doc/install) installed.
+You will also need the [ISIS](https://isis.astrogeology.usgs.gov/documents/InstallGuide/) libraries installed and loaded in your path.
+Finally, you will need MATLAB installed.

 # HOW TO
 Download an IMG file from (http://www.uahirise.org/), and place it in the `data/` directory.
 Make sure ISIS and the golang compiler are installed.
 Then, download the golang dependencies by calling:
 ```